lyc102/ifem/docs/_docs/mesh-sc3.md

 One can easily see the benefit: the ordering of local edges and local faces is consistent with the global ones and so is their corresponding orientation.

 #### Orientation
-We chose the global ordering orientation for each elment.
-We chose the orientation corresponding to the ascend ordering for edges and faces.
+We chose the global ordering orientation for each element.
+We chose the orientation corresponding to the ascending ordering for edges and faces.
 That is

 * `elem: sign(v12,v13,v14)`
-* `face:`  the normal vector is given by `cross(v12,v13)`
+* `face`:  the normal vector is given by `cross(v12,v13)`
-* `edge:`  from the node with the smaller global index to the bigger one
+* `edge`:  from the node with the smaller global index to the bigger one

-For faces and edges, the orientation of the ascend ordering and the induced orientation is not consistent.
+For faces and edges, the orientation of the ascending ordering and the induced orientation is not consistent.
 The inconsistency is recorded by

 * `elem2faceSign = [1 -1 1 -1];`
 * `face2edgeSign = [1 -1 1];`